Difference between Glycolysis and Krebs

 molecules through substrate level phosphorylation.

-In Krebs cycle, two acetyl residues liberates two ATP or GTP molecules through substrate level phosphorylation.
+In Krebs cycle, two acetyl residues

-Net gain is two molecules of NADH and two molecules of ATP for every molecule of glucose broken down.
+molecules of ATP for every molecule of glucose broken down.

 Krebs cycle produces six molecules of NADH, and 2 molecules of FADH2 for every two molecules of acetyl CoA oxidized by it.

-The net gain of energy is equal to 8 ATP.
+net gain of energy is equal to 8 ATP.

-The net gain of energy is equal to 24
+net gain of energy is equal to 24

 molecules of ATP.